nomad-coe/greenX/GX-TimeFrequency/README.md

 where the binary `name` should be consistent with whatever the developer has called the binary in the CMakeLists.txt

-Additionally, one should ensure that both python and fortran read/write to `tmp_path`.
+One notes that the working directory for all tests is `tmp_path`, which is switched to using a fixture defined in `GX-TimeFrequency/test/conftest.py`, for the duration of the test execution.
 The `tmp_path` fixture will provide a temporary directory unique to the (py)test invocation, created in the base temporary directory.

 A new test can be added to this `CMakeLists.txt` in the following way: